 - University of Texas, BA in Psychology, 1983

 - Higher Education Studies

 Christine Young is Director of the Honors College.
 As a feminist theater practitioner, Professor Young’s research combines creative and scholarly work.
 She develops and directs plays about social issues affecting women’s lives, practices creative casting that seeks to put as many female performers onstage as possible, mentors young women theater artists, and promotes a world where women’s lives are understood not as special interest stories, but rather as essential human stories.
 Prior to...

 - BA, Religion, Princeton University

 James Zarsadiaz is Associate Professor of History and Director of the Yuchengco Philippine Studies Program.
-He specializes in urban and suburban history, Asian American history, and the twentieth-century United States.
+He specializes in United States history, particularly urban and suburban history and Asian American history.
 Prof. Zarsadiaz was a fellow at both the Smithsonian Institution's National Museum of American History and Asian Pacific American Center.
 Prior to entering academia, James worked in the U.S. House of Representatives.

 He is the author of Resisting Change in Suburbia: Asian...

 - MA, History, Northwestern University

 - BA, American Studies and Political Science, George Washington University